 Fig. 2.
-Models for the simple EMI Filter circuit of Fig. 1, decomposed into common- and differential-mode portions.
+Models for the simple EMI Filter circuit of Fig. 1, decomposed into CM and DM portions. (a) CM. (b) DM.

 Fig. 3.
 Test circuit with balanced inductance cancellation windings implemented in the printed circuit board.
 Performance of this filter has been previously shown [5].